Koreanhamster/Character/README.md

-# Creat a character with pure CSS
+# creat a character with pure CSS